 - Audio book “reading” can be done on the go, which may match the needs of certain busy people in our lives.

 Not convinced about the impact of listening to audio books over reading print?
-You may want to check out this recent study:
+You may want to check out this 2016 research study as well as a newer 2019 study:

 Two notable findings are that students using Tales2go attained 58% of the annual expected gain in reading achievement in just 10 weeks, putting them three months ahead of control students.
 Plus, the study group outperformed the control group across all measures, by three times in reading comprehension, nearly seven times in second-grade vocabulary, and nearly four times in reading motivation.
 These increases came after students listened for twenty minutes three times per week in the afternoon program at school, and an additional two twenty-minute sessions at home.